MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M12_Feature_Flag_Management_with_LaunchDarkly_and_Azure_DevOps.md

     > **Note**: Verify that the **Flag state** is set to **On**.
 This setting controls the state of the flag during release.

-1. In the list of tasks, select the **Azure App Service Deploy** task, in the **Azure subscription** dropdown list, select the Azure subscription service connection you created previously.
+1. In the list of tasks, select the **Azure App Service Deploy** task, in the **Azure subscription** dropdown list, select the Azure subscription service connection you created previously and click **Save**.
 1. In the Azure DevOps portal, in the upper right corner of the Azure DevOps page, click the **User settings** icon, in the dropdown menu, click **Personal access tokens**, on the **Personal Access Tokens** pane, and click **+ New Token**.
 1. On the **Create a new personal access token** pane, specify the following settings and click **Create** (leave all others with their default values):